shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of chapter "Rhetoric and the Audience" (page 12-18) in *TEGR*
 - Discussion of the [speech by Kathy Jetnil-Kijiner at the 2014 UN Climate Summit](https://youtu.be/mc_IgE7TBSY).
 Please read this [companion piece](https://www.kathyjetnilkijiner.com/three-weeks-after-the-un-climate-summit-or-coming-home-to-a-climate-reality/) alongside watching the video

+{: .homework }
-> Homework: 1) Complete assigned readings for the next class; 2) Learning pod will be decided over the weekend and the information will be emailed to you; 3) Complete the reflection activity by Jan 26 in Moodle titled "Your Thoughts on Persuasion"
+> 1) Complete assigned readings for the next class; 2) Learning pod will be decided over the weekend and the information will be emailed to you; 3) Complete the reflection activity by Jan 26 in Moodle titled "Your Thoughts on Persuasion"

 ## Week 2